LinkedInLearning/essential-jenkins-2468076/Ch05/05_01-artifacts-and-fingerprinting/README.md

 }
 ```

 Run the `create-artifact` job and then run the `read-artifact` job.
-Review the ouput of one of the builds from `create-artifact` to see the artifact fingerprints.
+Review the output of one of the builds from `create-artifact` to see the artifact fingerprints.